Necker cube

 The Necker cube is an optical illusion that was first published as a rhomboid in 1832 by Swiss crystallographer Louis Albert Necker.
-It is a simple wire-frame, two dimensional drawing of a cube with no visual cues as to its orientation, so it can be interpreted to have either the lower-left or the upper-right square as its front side.
+It is a simple, wire-frame, two-dimensional drawing of a translucent cube with no visual cues as to its orientation, so it can be interpreted to have either the lower-left or the upper-right square as its front side.

 Ambiguity

 The Necker cube is an ambiguous drawing.

 Each part of the picture is ambiguous by itself, yet the human visual system picks an interpretation of each part that makes the whole consistent.
 The Necker cube is sometimes used to test computer models of the human visual system to see whether they can arrive at consistent interpretations of the image the same way humans do.